Lucifer and the Biscuit Hammer: Lucifer and the Biscuit Hammer

+Sono Ato no Hero

 Anime

 An anime television series adaptation was announced on 24 January 2022.
 The series was produced by NAZ and directed by Nobuaki Nakanishi, with Satoshi Mizukami, the original author, and Yūichirō Momose writing the scripts, Hajime Hatakeyama designing the characters, and Takatsugu Wakabayashi composing the music.
 It aired from 9 July to 24 December 2022, on the Animeism programming block on MBS, TBS, and BS-TBS.
 The first opening theme song is "Gyōkō" (暁光) by Half time Old, while the first ending theme song is "Reflexion" by SpendyMily.
 The second opening theme song is "Be the Hero" by Raon.
 Sano Ibuki performed the second ending theme song "Zero" from Episodes 13–17 and 19–24, while the Pillows performed the third ending theme song "Poem of Babylon Angel" (バビロン天使の詩) for Episode 18.

 Crunchyroll has licensed the series, and has also began streaming an English dub starting on 22 July 2022.
 Muse Communication licensed the series in South and Southeast Asia.